Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 ## Conclusion
 Duration: 1

-Congratulation!
+Congratulations!
 You have created your first Apache Airflow with dbt and Snowflake!
 We encourage you to continue with your free trial by loading your own sample or production data and by using some of the more advanced capabilities of Airflow and Snowflake not covered in this lab.

 ### Additional Resources:
 - Join our [dbt community Slack](https://www.getdbt.com/community/) which contains more than 18,000 data practitioners today.
 We have a dedicated slack channel #db-snowflake to Snowflake related content.